 The availability and cost of gluten-free food and their impact on coeliac disease

-This study consists of two phases: first, a large scale survey will be conducted to provide an overview of how people are impacted by differences in availability and cost of gluten-free food; and second, interviews will be carried out with some survey participants to gain a deeper understanding of this impact.
+- Interviews will be carried out with some survey participants to gain a deeper understanding of this impact.
 The study will be conducted in different regions which will make it possible to draw comparisons between people living in different parts of England.

 The results of the study will provide increased insight into the burden of following a gluten-free diet and any regional differences.
 This information will be valuable in determining how to best support people in the effective management of their condition.